 4) Predicting partisan loyalties using minor statewide races.
 Because voters often vote according to their partisan loyalties, it has been suggested that overall voter sentiment can be gauged by examining low-profile statewide races such as secretary of state or attorney general, where candidate-specific factors are ostensibly minimized.
-However, the Vieth plurality stated40 that this standard is not judicially manageable.
+However, the Vieth plurality stated that this standard is not judicially manageable.
 In evidence pertaining to the Vieth case, in the 2000 Pennsylvania election some Republicans won statewide and some Democrats won; these races thus did not provide unambiguous guidance on overall partisan preference.
 This concern suggests that House elections would be the best source of guidance about partisan intention.
 Given the skepticism surrounding the use of information from other races, the most manageable standard appears to require use of the results of House elections themselves.

 5) Partisan symmetry.
-As a guiding principle to defining fairness in districting, Grofman and King have suggested41 partisan symmetry: the idea that if the popular vote were reversed, the seat outcome should also reverse.
+As a guiding principle to defining fairness in districting, Grofman and King have suggested partisan symmetry: the idea that if the popular vote were reversed, the seat outcome should also reverse.
 This work was cited by multiple opinions in LULAC, and appears to be generally acceptable.
-Districting schemes are often tested by detailed procedures such as the Judgelt algorithm, which has been used by its inventors and other researchers42 with great success to analyze individual districts.
-Like Chen and Rodden's automated procedures for district map-drawing, Judgelt contains technical assumptions which do not necessarily capture the entirety of the legislative process.
-However, neither Judgelt or automated map-drawing have yet led to the enunciation of a standard that the Supreme Court has found to be manageable.
+However, those opinions did not cite specific procedures to test symmetry, such as the JudgeIt algorithm, which has been used by the original authors and by several other researchers.
+Like Chen and Rodden's automated procedures for district map-drawing, JudgeIt also contains technical assumptions which do not necessarily capture the entirety of the legislative process.